crd150/crd150.github.io/syllabus.md

 ## **Other Information**
 \

-Please see the full syllabus on the Canvas website for information regarding masking and other COVID related policies and resources, course communication, code of conduct, and grades.
+Please see the full syllabus on the Canvas website for information regarding COVID related policies and resources, course communication, code of conduct, and grades.

 <div style="margin-bottom:25px;">
 </div>
 ## **Course Agenda**
 \

 The schedule is subject to revision throughout the quarter.
-Please see the full syllabus for a more detailed version of the agenda. *Live, Zoom lecture/lab.
+Please see the full syllabus for a more detailed version of the agenda.

 <table class="table table-striped table-hover table-responsive" style="margin-left: auto; margin-right: auto;">
  <thead>